 Step 4: Take the oil off the heat and pour it over the spice mixture.
 Be very careful because the oil sizzles as you pour.

 Step 5: Stir and let the spice flavors infuse into the oil.
 Cool completely before you transfer it into an airtight jar and refrigerate.
-It should last for good 3 weeks.
+It should last for a good 3 weeks.

-No, the chili flakes we get as pizza toppings don’t really work because they are made by crushing seeds.
 For chili oil, what you need is a powder made from the skin to give the oil that gorgeous color and a zing of smokiness.

 The best choice is Sichuan pepper powder, which is available at an Asian grocery store.
 Can’t get your hands on it?
 Don’t let that stop you from trying this Chinese chili oil.

-- Very lightly dry roast whole red chilies in a pan.
+Very lightly dry roast whole red chilies in a pan.
 Just a couple of minutes.

-- Let them cool.
+Let them cool.

-- Grind them before you mix them with other spices.
+Grind them before you mix them with other spices.

 There are so many possibilities with chili oil that I promise it’ll become a permanent fixture on your dining table.
 It elevates any dish from meh to wow in seconds.

-- Stir it into noodles
+- Stir it in noodles like these spicy Thai peanut noodles

 - Top it on fried eggs

-- Mix it in salad
+- Mix it in salads like this smashed Asian cucumber salad

 📖 Recipe